Bukkeeh/LITA_-Sales-Data-Project/README.md

 - Know the current sales performance and how it compares to past performance
 - identify the areas where sales performance is lacking or could be improved.
 - To discover products that have the greatest impact on sales success.
-- Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer happiness, and driving corporate growth.
+- Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer satisfaction, and driving corporate growth.

 ### Skills and Concepts demonstrated
 ---